dr-bill-c/MYSTRAN/README.md

 - etc...
 - "All of our documentation can be found in the Docs directory of this github repository"

 # Developmental Goals

-- Add installation instructions for multiple platforms to the readme.
-- The differential stiffness matrix for beam elements is coded in MYSTRAN.
-Therefore a buckling analysis (SOL 105) can be performed for beam elements.
-However, the differential stiffness matrix needs to be coded for the shell and solid elements.
-Also, it would be desirable to add the differential stiffness matrix for the shear and rod elements (lower priority).
 - The default QUAD element is internally composed of 4 tri elements.
 These internal tri elements need a coordinate transformation to allow for orthotropic/anisotropic materials.
 Currently, the default QUAD element is only valid for isotropic materials (though the alternate QUAD element does support anisotropic materials).
 - OP2 support is in work, but if you can help with this, please let us know.
 - As a longer term goal, geometric nonlinear support is desirable.

-# Ways You Can Help

-- Not sure what we want here yet

 # Community
 - [Join our Forums](https://mystran.com/forums)